spencej4/Celestial-Battles/README.md

 * The player chooses an opponent by clicking on an enemy's picture.

-* Once the player selects an opponent, that enemy is moved to a `defender area`.
+* Once the player selects an opponent, that enemy is moved to a `play area`.

 * The player will now be able to click the `attack` button.
 * Whenever the player clicks `attack`, their character damages the defender.
 The opponent will lose `HP` (health points).
 These points are displayed at the bottom of the defender's picture.